 - The backup camera image window is opened;

-- To display phone image, press and hold the MENU button on steering wheel control;
+- To display the phone image, press and hold the MENU button on the steering wheel control;

 - The phone image is mirrored within the camera window on your infotainment screen.